 You can tell that they are used to being together, and they are all enjoying it.
 The sisters look at the camera and talk to each other at the same time.
 The two mothers are in another world together at that moment.
 There is a gap between Lawrence on the left and his wife.
 The children sitting close to each other.
 Kermit is a six months’ old baby looking eagerly to his father, Lawrence.
 They have been “talking” seconds ago, and Kermit wants his father to look back.

 Lawrence is looking at the camera, his legs in a relaxed posture on the stone fence and his arms crossed slightly smiling and seem at ease like the rest of the company.
 He is a slim, hard-working man with visible cheekbones.
 Two of the children are leaning towards each other and are whispering secrets.
 The small one at the right side can’t follow their conversation and looks up to his mother’s face.
 John is the photographer, the space on the stone fence shows where he sat a moment ago.

 The same two families on a summer Sunday.
-This time Maysel the wife of Johnny is the photographer.
+This time Maysel, the wife of Johnny, is the photographer.
 Kermit (Leah’s father) is now on his uncle’s arm.
 Lawrence is standing behind the children Irene and Kenneth.
 Thelma is carrying her bible.
 They have been to church.
-The little boy at her right side is wearing a fantastic hat.
+The little boy on her right side is wearing a fantastic hat.
 Lawrence is still more hardworking with still cheeks more hollow than last year.
 The brothers wear smart hats.
 The two youngest children in the front row are smiling happily.
 They are soon going to eat something sweet and then to play the rest of the day.

 Imagine that we could walk up to them and ask questions about their lives and just be there together with them.
 For love of her father’s family, Leah moved from the East coast to live in Lawrence’s footsteps.
 She is a wine producer in Oregon.